-The figures below show the difference in COVID-19 case rates, death rates and hospitalization rates based on the vaccine status of affected persons from February-August 2021.
+The figures below show the difference in COVID-19 case rates, death rates and hospitalization rates based on the vaccine status of affected persons from February-October 2021.
 For hospitalizations, data from COVID-NET, which focuses on hospitalizations among residents of New Haven and Middlesex counties, are used because they are the most complete and up-to-date.

 The risk of being infected, hospitalized or dying from COVID-19 has changed over time.
 The risk is higher when there is more virus spreading from person to person; being vaccinated against COVID-19 decreases the risk.
-In June 2021, the amount of virus spreading was low which resulted in low rates of COVID-19 for both vaccinated and unvaccinated persons.
-Since then, COVID-19 case rates have increased significantly.
 The figures below show that COVID-19 case rates, hospitalization rates and death rates have increased the most among unvaccinated persons.
 The figures also show the relative risk (RR) which is the difference in risk when comparing rates between vaccinated and unvaccinated persons.
 When the relative risk is InfX, it means the risk was only for unvaccinated persons, since no deaths were reported among vaccinated persons that week.